-Subject Leaders: Miss Summers and Mr. McConville
+Subject Leaders: Miss Summers and Mr McConville

-At Summerswood we use the Herts Essentials Maths Curriculum to plan daily maths lessons.
+At Summerswood, we use the Herts Essentials Maths Curriculum to plan daily maths lessons.
 Maths skills are taught through discreet daily lessons, which reinforce mathematical fluency and reasoning.
-Pupils are taught problem solving skills and are provided with the opportunity to apply their understanding through a range of activities, which when appropriate they can self-select.
+Pupils are taught problem solving skills and are provided with the opportunity to apply their understanding through a range of activities, which, when appropriate, they can self-select.

 Concrete, Pictorial and Abstract

-HFL Essentials maths links the concrete experiences of children in the classroom with pictorial and abstract representations (written).
+HFL Essentials Maths links the concrete experiences of children in the classroom with pictorial and abstract representations (written).

-Objects that are moved physically by the pupil such as counters, multilink and place value counters.
+Objects that are moved physically by the pupil, such as counters, multilink and place value counters.
 Concrete resources help children make sense of abstract ideas.

-At this stage, children translate the concrete experience into jottings and pictures for example drawing Diennes equipment or tens frames.
+At this stage, children translate the concrete experience into jottings and pictures; for example, drawing Diennes equipment or tens frames.

-Ultimately, children are expected to record their mathematical thinking and working is a compacted form of notation.
+Ultimately, children are expected to record their mathematical thinking and working in a compacted form of notation.
 This would include long and short division and multiplication.
 Explicit individual steps may not be visible.
 The informal and expanded methods expose all the intermediate steps.

 Click here for more information.